Golf Course Review of Alnmouth Village Golf Club

 Alnmouth Village Golf Course

 Reviewed by Ed Battye -

 Quick Summary: A no-nonsense links nine-holer

-I was very interested to see Alnmouth Village following a reader’s recommendation after the publication of our article about the best nine-hole golf courses in Great Britain.
+I was very interested to see Alnmouth Village following a reader’s recommendation after the publication of our article about the best nine-hole golf courses in the United Kingdom.

 Established in 1869 the ‘oldest nine hole links golf club in England’ is certainly worthy of inclusion in this list and now rightly features.

 The nine holes on this compact Northumberland links are set in a beautiful location, next to a sandy beach at Alnmouth Bay, and essentially play as five holes out and four back in an anti-clockwise loop.

 The best golf can be found on the opening stretch, in close proximity to the shoreline, although the unique sixth hole and drive at the seventh are also memorable.

 Played across crumpled linksland the first five holes; a strong par-three, played to a brilliant raised green, and four modest two-shotters, all with undulating fairways and interesting green complexes, are as charming as they are challenging, especially with a breeze blowing in off the North Sea.